 What are some of the causes of Orofacial Myofunctional Disorders?

-It is often difficult to isolate a particular source as the sole cause of an Orofacial Myofunctional Disorder and in most cases, it can be result of a combination of factors.
-Many experts suggest that OMDs may develop as a result from the following:
+It is often difficult to isolate a particular source as the sole cause of an Orofacial Myofunctional Disorder and in most cases, it can be the result of a combination of factors.
+Many experts suggest that OMDs may develop as a result of the following:

 - A restricted nasal airway due to enlarged tonsils/adenoids, deviated septum, and/or allergies.